 - Outside Activities: Regional activities, to take place in an emerging country, meant for promoting science in the host country and the surrounding region.
 The proposal should be in a standard format as indicated for the above in-house ICTP activities.
 It is expected that some of the expenses for these meetings should be taken care of by the host institution, for example the board, lodging and travel for at least local participants and faculty.
 It is also expected that there will be logistical support on items such as secretariat, the use of the internet, telephone, fax, photocopier, office space and computers, pick-up service from and to the airport, internal transportation, housekeeping, lecture halls, laboratories, reception, lunch, dinner and coffee breaks.
 These commitments should be communicated to ICTP in a letter.

-- Co-sponsored Activities: Proposed activities typically bring most of their own funding and organization, but seek an international venue and only modest support from ICTP.
+- Co-sponsored Activities: Proposed activities that typically bring most of their own funding and organization, but seek an international venue and only modest support from ICTP.
 For consideration, they should be open to participants from developing countries on a cost-free basis, and should otherwise be relevant to ICTP's mission, according to the criteria spelled out above.